Overcoming the Two Biggest Impediments for Successfully Working Globally

 ABOUT THE PRESENTER

 Marion Estienne, Ph.D., is an expert in international business, global mindset and cross-cultural leadership challenges, who develops talent in companies that need to meet the demands of the global marketplace.
 She not only develops others to work successfully in the international environment but also has done business herself in this way.
 She is an ICF certified Executive Coach as well as a consultant for developing global-level leadership.
 Leadership and developing leaders is her passion.
 She believes that it is not possible to move forward as an organization without transformational leaders.
 This is as true for the corporate world as well as for the social and political.
 Since 2007, she has been based in the Boston area.
-You can listen to a talk radio show with Marion at http://www.blogtalkradio.com/closeuptalkradio.
+You can listen to a new 16 week radio show hosted by Marion called Present Tense, Future Perfect at www.boldbravemedia.com.
 Learn more about Marion at http://3sixtyglobal.com/index.php/biography/.

 Date and Time: